 | Primary tactic | Pitching, press releases, events | Earned Authority + Entity Optimization + Citation Architecture |

-| Distribution | Publication → human reader | Publication → AI training/retrieval → human reader |
+| Distribution path | Publication → human reader | Publication → AI training/retrieval → human reader |

 | Measurement | Clip counting, media monitoring | AI engine query monitoring across 5+ engines |